 Governing and Professional bodies do not, themselves, deliver training courses as there will be a Conflict of Interest.
 A conflict of interest arises when there is a clash between Professional Obligations of the impartial regulator, offering at the same time, services contrary to such Professional Obligations, for personal financial gain.
-Professional bodies, their divisions, their subsidiaries, must not engage in such divergent conduct.
+Professional bodies, their divisions, their subsidiaries, their partners, must not engage in such divergent conduct.
 For example, the Law Society which acts as the Professional body for Solicitors, cannot, itself, deliver legal services which are carried out by Solicitors.

 All professionals such as doctors, dentists, solicitors, barristers, do not qualify in 'levels'.
 They must be fully qualified in order to get their professional qualification.
 So too must Paralegals and Legal Secretaries.
 All professionals can specialise and so too can Paralegals and Legal Secretaries.

 There is little wonder that selecting the right course and the right training provider can be so daunting and confusing.